Alibaba Positioned To Benefit From China's Cross-Border E-Commerce Growth

 Source: Accenture

-Research firm, eMarketer projects that cross-border e-commerce in China will grow from US$ 86 billion in 2016 to US$ 156 billion by 2020 and China is expected to become the world's largest cross-border e-commerce market by 2020.
+Research firm, eMarketer projects that cross-border e-commerce in China will grow from US$86 billion in 2016 to US$156 billion by 2020 and China is expected to become the world's largest cross-border e-commerce market by 2020.

 Several players are working towards capitalizing on the opportunity.
-Paypal (NASDAQ:PYPL) has tied up with China UnionPay to enable European merchants to accept Chinese shoppers' payments from UnionPay credit and debit cards.
-And Walmart (NYSE:WMT), although late to the party, launched its global cross border shop "Walmart Global Shop", in an effort to carve out a share of China's cross-border e-commerce growth.
+PayPal (NASDAQ:PYPL) has tied up with China UnionPay to enable European merchants to accept Chinese shoppers' payments from UnionPay credit and debit cards.
+And Wal-Mart (NYSE:WMT), although late to the party, launched its global cross-border shop "Walmart Global Shop," in an effort to carve out a share of China's cross-border e-commerce growth.
 US brands such as Starbucks (NASDAQ:SBUX) and Aveeno will be stocked as well as own-label products.

 Alibaba, China's largest e-commerce platform and JD.com are among the best positioned to benefit from this opportunity.